 I thought I'd add an update after [finally] getting a chance to visit Lyveden.
 What a fantastic site!
-The gardens are idyllic, and the shell of the house is as evocative an historic house as I've ever had the pleasure to visit.
+The gardens are idyllic, and the shell of the house is as evocative a historic house as I've ever had the pleasure to visit.
 Come on a quiet summer afternoon and you won't want to leave.
 What a fabulous place to visit.
-The Royal institute of British Architects calls the design of Lyveden New Bield 'peculiar', but I call it beautiful and compelling.
+The Royal Institute of British Architects calls the design of Lyveden New Bield 'peculiar', but I call it beautiful and compelling.

 About Lyveden New Bield